wycks/WP-File-Permission-Check/readme.txt

 *   Checks root, wp-admin, wp-content, wp-includes and all sub folders
 *   Includes your plugin and theme folders
 *   Ignores images, text, CSS , and translation files
+*   Will exclude the cache folders since they contain to many files to scan.
 *   Requires PHP 5.1.2 or greater

-    Please run this during low traffic.
+*   Please run this during low traffic.

-    This plugin will not return accurate results under IIS or WAMP stack due to how windows handles file permissions.
+**This plugin will not return accurate results under IIS or WAMP stack due to how windows handles file permissions.**